Dr. Harvey Kesselman

 - Winter: Men’s and Women’s Basketball, Men’s and Women’s Indoor Track and Field

-- Spring: Baseball, Men’s and Women’s Lacrosse, Women’s Rowing, Softball, Men’s and Women’s Outdoor Track and Field
+- Spring: Baseball, Men’s and Women’s Lacrosse, Women’s Rowing, Softball, Men’s and Women’s Outdoor Track and Field, Women's Golf.

 Club sports and intramurals are also offered.
-Through the Office of Student Development, 130 total organizations, including 26 sororities and fraternities, offer leadership programs, community service initiatives and major campus events, enhancing student learning and development.
+Through the Office of Student Development, 140 student organizations and 26 fraternities and sororities offer leadership programs, community service initiatives and major campus events, enhancing student learning and development.